potassco/python-clingox/README.md

 nox
 ```

-Note that `nox -r` to speed up subsequent runs avoiding the recreation of
+Note that `nox -r` can be used to speed up subsequent runs.
+It avoids
-virtual environments.
+recreating virtual environments.

 Furthermore, we auto format code using [black].
 We provide a [pre-commit][pre]
 config to automate this process.
 It can be set up using the following commands: